HEART ATTACK & STROKE - Symptoms & Response

-One chapter of the book Love to Live and
+One chapter from the book Love to Live

-This chapter excluded from copyright; copy it freely.
+This web page is excluded from copyright; copy it freely.

 Warning signs are: